 MONDRIAN’S REVOLUTION 1915

-Mondrian regarded Cubism also and above all as a way of giving concrete shape to his intimate vision of reality, that is, as the representation of a common, intimate structure of things.
+Mondrian regarded Cubism as a way of giving concrete shape to a universal vision of reality.
 In 1915 the artist lays down the foundations of a totally new kind of space which constitute a revolution from the type of space which was still based on the principles of Renaissance plastic space.
 More..

 TOWARD NEOPLASTICISM 1916 – 1920